By Erik Marcus

 Classic Indian Meals

-Now that we’ve covered Indian snacks, let’s explore the most common vegan-friendly Indian meals.
+Now that we’ve covered Indian snacks, let’s take a look at the most common vegan-friendly Indian meals.

 Curries

 The most well-known sorts of Indian food are the curried stews of Northern India.
-These stews are made from beans or vegetables, and are usually served over rice, or combined with crushed idlis.
+These stews are made from beans or vegetables, and are usually served over rice, or served alongside idlis (which I’ll cover in a moment).

-Aloo gobi—potatoes and cauliflower and seasoned with cilantro and onions—is one of the most popular Indian stews.
+Aloo gobi—potatoes and cauliflower, seasoned with cilantro and onions—is one of the most popular Indian stews.
 Equally popular is chana masala—chickpeas in a spicy curried sauce.
 Your Hindi vocabulary lessons here are:

 Saag Paneer

-Perhaps the most nutrient-dense of all popular Indian entrees is Saag Paneer.
+Perhaps the most nutritious of all popular Indian entrees is Saag Paneer.
 Since Saag means spinach and paneer means cheese, this dish, when prepared traditionally, is never vegan.
-On top of the cheese, this dish usually also contains cream.
+On top of the cheese, this dish often contains cream.

-But when cooking at home you can swap out the cheese for firm tofu or your favorite hard vegan cheese.
+But when cooking at home you can replace the cheese with firm tofu or your favorite hard vegan cheese.
 A bit of cashew cream or other unsweetened vegan milk will substitute nicely for cream.
 When spiced correctly, it’s such a flavorful dish that you can do away with the dairy products entirely with no discernible loss.

 Think of saag paneer as creamed spinach with Indian spices and a fair bit of oil.
-Since many Indian dishes aren’t exactly abundant in vegetables, saag paneer is a great dish to pick up the slack.
-It’s fantastic with flat bread or poured over basmati rice.
+Since many Indian dishes lack appreciable amounts of vegetables, saag paneer is a great dish to pick up the slack.
+It’s fantastic with flat bread or served over basmati rice.

 Dal